 Institut Curie was born out of the determination of one woman, Marie Curie, and one important cause: the fight against cancer.
 Founded in 1909 on a model devised by Marie Curie and still at the cutting edge: "from fundamental research to innovative treatments," Institut Curie is a foundation of public interest since 1921 specialized in research in oncology and patient care.
 In its efforts to combat cancer, Institut Curie has become the largest European oncology research center with 3400 researchers, physicians, clinicians, technicians and administrative staff, and it has two state-of-the-art hospitals.
 Institute Curie has adopted three missions: treat, research, and teach.

 The National Center for Scientific Research, or CNRS, is a public organization founded in 1939, under the responsibility of the French Ministry of Education and Research.
 The CNRS is the largest fundamental research organization in Europe, with laboratories located throughout France and the world, and employs a large body of tenured researchers, engineers, and support staff.
-The CNRS carries out research in all fields of knowledge, through its ten institutes dedicated to: Biological Sciences, Chemistry, Earth Sciences & Astronomy, Ecology & Environment, Engineering & Systems Sciences, Humanities & Social Sciences, Information Sciences & Technologies, Mathematical Sciences, Nuclear & Particle Physics, and Physics.

 Founded in 1964, the French National Institute of Health and Medical Research (Inserm) is a public scientific and technological institute which operates under the joint authority of the French Ministry of Health and French Ministry of Research.
 As the only French public research institute to focus entirely on human health, in 2008 Inserm took on the responsibility for the strategic, scientific and operational coordination of biomedical research.
 This key role as coordinator comes naturally to Inserm thanks to the scientific quality of its teams and its ability to conduct translational research, from the laboratory to the patient’s bed.
 80% of Inserm’s 281 research units are currently set up in university hospitals or cancer research centers.
 The research campuses of the French National Center for Scientific Research (CNRS), along with the Pasteur and Curie Institutes, also house Inserm research divisions.